-The sign up process for CDX is the same for both the test site and the production site.
-EPA CDX Online Registration User Guide.
+The sign up process for CDX can be found at the following link: EPA CDX Online Registration User Guide.
 A Power Point presentation on how to create a CDX can also be downloaded below.

 An EPA user guide on how to create a NetDMR account and how to use NetDMR can be found here and downloaded below (PDF).

 The latest list of active and inactive No Discharge Indicator Codes (NODI Codes) can be found here (Last updated 12/1/2020): NODI Code List.

 More state provided trainings and training material will also be created as the Wyoming DEQ